Joab Reproaches David; David Greets the People; Sheba's Rebellion; Judah Remains Loyal

 Joab Reproaches David

 The Rebellion crushed, David and his people return to Jerusalem.
 A Cushite arrives at the gates with the news of Absalom's death, and the king is greatly distraught.
 Joab, wearing a blue tunic, is angered to find the king so aggrieved and condemns David.
 He is weary of the compassion his lord has shown to his enemies over the years.
 Rather than mourn the traitor Absalom, Joab suggests, give praise to the household and servants who have remained loyal.
-(2 Kings 18:32 – 2 Kings 19:6)
+(2 Samuel 18:32 – 2 Samuel 19:6)

 David Greets the People

 Sheba, the son of Bichri, a Benjamite, sounds his trumpet and rallies men of Israel to his side.
 He labels David a usurper and conspires to wrest the throne from him.
-(2 Kings 20:1–2)
+(2 Samuel 20:1–2)

 Judah Remains Loyal